The City of Fort Worth

 Located on the east side of the building, the new kitchen is now closer to the ballroom, easing the logistical dance of serving thousands at events ranging from black-tie fundraisers to multi-day trade shows.
 Inside, there’s enough stainless steel and polished surface to make a Top Chef judge weep with envy, plus new dry storage, dedicated office space for Trinity Food & Beverage staff, and — for the first time — a full tasting room where clients can sample dishes straight from the line.

-Let’s talk about those tools.
 According to the City’s website, the kitchen is now anchored by eight iCombiPro ovens, programmable workhorses that can cook an entire hotel breakfast — eggs, bacon, sausage, potatoes — simultaneously and precisely, all from a preset command or even an app.
-“The accuracy and consistency are game-changers,” Taylor says.
-“You can save a program and trust that it will be perfect every single time.”

 Chef Brent Hines is equally impressed.
 One of the ovens’ more dramatic party tricks?
 Browning 2,000 chicken thighs in an hour — without the eight-hour slog of hand-searing.
 And for events where guests expect a little Texas on the plate, the real crown jewel might be the new smoker.
 Capable of handling 30 briskets at once, it allows Trinity to offer in-house barbecue for every event, from plated dinners to concession stands.